 He received the U.S. Treasury Department Exceptional Service Award in 2008, and was one of 19 leaders of New York City to be named a David Rockefeller Fellow by the Partnership for New York City in 2013.
 Hope recognized him with a Young Alumni Award in 2014.

-Scogin is active in many community organizations.
-He serves on the Board of Directors for Restore NYC, a Christian non-profit dedicated to ending sex trafficking in New York City, and on the Board of Directors of the SIFMA Foundation for Financial Education.
-He also volunteers as the CFO and as a lay pastor at Lower Manhattan Community Church in New York City.
+Among other community service while in New York, he was on the Board of Directors for Restore NYC, a Christian non-profit dedicated to ending sex trafficking in New York City, and on the Board of Directors of the SIFMA Foundation for Financial Education.
+He also volunteered as the CFO and as a lay pastor at Lower Manhattan Community Church in New York City.

 He has also been extensively engaged in the life of the college since graduation, including serving as a member of the Board of Trustees since 2016.
 Among other involvement through the years, he spoke during a Hope Chapel service in September 2017, was the featured speaker in the Student Congress Speaker Series in March 2010 and was highlighted in an alumni profile in the 2008-09 Hope College Catalog.
 While on campus to receive his Young Alumni Award, he also presented a workshop on leadership development hosted by the Hope College Alumni Association.

 His wife, Sarah, is also a 2002 graduate of Hope, where she majored in music and computer science.
 They have three children at home: Sophie, Lucy and Oliver.

 firstname.lastname@example.orgDeWitt Student Cultural Center Floor 2 141 East 12th Street Holland, MI 49423